brianmcn/Zelda1RandoTools/doc/startup-options.md

  - dungeon area:
    - the dungeon tabs are labeled ABCDEFGH9
    - the dungeon tabs and LEVEL- text get the Color of the dungeon
-   - LEVEL-N becomes LEVEL-?, and the rainbow question mark is a button to select a Color for the dungeon
+   - LEVEL-N becomes LEVEL-X, and the rainbow letter label is a button to select a Color for the dungeon
  - other:
-   - the overworld map tiles for dungeons are labeled A-H
+   - the overworld map tiles for dungeons are labeled with letters A-H, or number-letter (e.g. "5B") if the Number has been set
    - the blockers labels are A-H
    - voice reminders may refer to 'this dungeon' rather than e.g. 'dungeon three' when the Number is unknown
  - hotkeys: